abnermtj/CS2113T-Gp-3-Team-Project/UserGuide.md

 ![Our Logo](https://i.ibb.co/VxzKbbz/a1.png)

-CheatLogs is a free and open-source cheat sheet manager with blazing fast organization, editing and searching via both a command-line interface (CLI) and a graphical user interface (GUI).
+**CheatLogs** is a free and open-source cheat sheet manager with blazing fast organization, editing and searching via both a command-line interface (CLI) and a graphical user interface (GUI).

-This user guide serves as a reference for using the features of CheatLogs.
+This user guide serves as a reference for using the features of **CheatLogs**.
 We tailored the level of technicality within this document towards our target audience, novice programmers.
 If you are new, we recommend reading this from the very [start](#before-start).

 The table of contents below lets you easily access the documentation for installation, specific features, and frequently asked questions.